Criticism of religion: Inadequate medical care

-Jerusalem syndrome

-Jerusalem has loaned its name to a unique psychological phenomenon where Jewish or Christian individuals who develop obsessive religious themed ideas or delusions (sometimes believing themselves to be Jesus Christ or another prophet) will feel compelled to travel to Jerusalem.

-During a period of 13 years (1980–1993) for which admissions to the Kfar Shaul Mental Health Centre in Jerusalem were analyzed, it was reported that 1,200 tourists with severe, Jerusalem-themed mental problems, were referred to this clinic.
-Of these, 470 were admitted to hospital.
-On average, 100 such tourists have been seen annually, 40 of them requiring admission to hospital.
-About 2 million tourists visit Jerusalem each year.
-Kalian and Witztum note that as a proportion of the total numbers of tourists visiting the city, this is not significantly different from any other city.Tannock C, Turner T. (1995) Psychiatric tourism is overloading London beds.
-BMJ 1995;311:806 Full Text The statements of these claims has however been disputed, with the arguments that experiencers of the Jerusalem syndrome already were mentally ill.

 Honor killings and stoning

 Once well known in Western countries, honor killings are now an extremely rare occurrence; however, they still occur in other parts of the world.
 An honor killing occurs when a person is killed by their family for bringing dishonor or shame upon it.

 Stoning is a form of capital punishment in which a group batters a person with thrown stones until the person dies.
 As of September 2010, stoning is a punishment that is included in the laws of some countries, including Saudi Arabia, Sudan, Yemen, the United Arab Emirates, and some states in Nigeria as punishment for zina al-mohsena ("adultery of married persons").
 While stoning may not be codified in the laws of Afghanistan and Somalia, both countries have seen several incidents of stoning to death.

 Until the early 2000s, stoning was a legal form of capital punishment in Iran.
 In 2002, the Iranian judiciary officially placed a moratorium on stoning.
 In 2005, judiciary spokesman Jamal Karimirad stated that "in the Islamic republic, we do not see such punishments being carried out", further adding that if stoning sentences were passed by lower courts, they were overruled by higher courts and "no such verdicts have been carried out".
 In 2008, the judiciary decided to fully scrap the punishment from the books in legislation submitted to parliament for approval.
-In early 2013, Iranian parliament published official report about excluding stoning from penal code and it accused Western media for spreading "noisy propaganda" about the case.
+In early 2013, the Iranian parliament published an official report about excluding stoning from the penal code and it accused Western media of spreading "noisy propaganda" about the case.